Culture

 We were already biking up a small slope towards the Pinones coastal path shortly after 10:30 a.m.
 We were rewarded with a spectacular panoramic view of the Atlantic Ocean coast once we reached the summit.
 The rock formations at this location created a fascinating ocean scenery.
 At the time, all I could think was, “What a lovely island I live on.”
 This was the first Eco treasure discovered during this biking excursion.

-READ ON : Old San Juan in Puerto Rico
+READ ON : New Year's Eve In Puerto Rico

 We kept biking on the Piones Boardwalk path, noticing flowers and plants along the way.
 We were forced to look at the second remarkable ecotreasure: a small honey bee.
 We had to praise the bee for pollinating the local flora.
 It even posed for the photograph!